CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Thumbnail Images 256x256

 Teenie Harris 256x256-pixel (center-cropped) monochrome thumbnail images, combined into grayscale "texture" images (for rapid GPU access), of dimensions 16384 x 16384.
-Each image contains 4096 thumbnails:
+These 16 images are used in the Teenie Harris interactive installation, as a quick way of storing and displaying 60K images.
+Each image contains 4096 thumbnails.

 ![](thumbs/thumbs_texture_00_256x256_reduced.png)<br />
 *One of the below sixteen "texture" images (thumbs_texture_00_256x256), reduced to 1024x1024 for display here.*